josephHelfenbein/ctphackathon/README.md

 ## What It Does

-Dev Agent is an AI Agent that estimates stress and mindfulness based on facial and audio indicators.
+Dev Agent is an AI Agent that estimates stress and mindfulness based on face and body indicators.
 It is trained on an ML model to provide assistance such as:

 - Providing notifications during virtual meetings to check your emotions
 - Suggesting a quick relaxation exercise to reduce stress and anxiety